 - Bring your reusable water bottle everywhere you go.
 While on the go, chances are you’ll get thirsty if you’re out for a few hours.
 That’s why having your bottle with you is a necessity.
 And do not forget your reusable coffee cup if you like ordering coffee at a café.

-- Bring your reusable bag.
+- Bring your reusable bag (whether that is a tote bag or a backpack).
 This is another must-have if you want to drastically reduce your waste.
-That will come in handy if you intend to go grocery shopping or if you need to carry your books to the library.
+It will come in handy if you intend to go grocery shopping or if you need to carry your books to the library.

 - Walk, bike, or take public transit.
 If this is possible for you, leave your car at home and walk (or bike) everywhere.
 It will do wonders for your health as well as the planet!
 If you’re going somewhere further and if that’s an option for you, consider taking public transportation.